-- 1. The scrubs worn must be a matching set. - a.
-Tops and bottoms must match - 2.
-The scrub color may not be royal blue, maroon, or green. - 3.
-You may not wear scrubs that are dispensed by CAMC machines. - 4.
-You must obtain permission from each preceptor prior to wearing scrubs on their rotation. - a.
-It is your responsibility to make sure you know each preceptor's preference.
+- 1. The scrubs worn must be a matching set.

+- a.
+Tops and bottoms must match

+- 2. The scrub color may not be royal blue, maroon, or green.

+- 3. Residents may not wear CAMC OR scrubs.

+- 4. Residents must obtain permission from each preceptor prior to wearing scrubs on their rotation.